ml4sts/research-mentoring/research_contract_template.md

 Outcome 3:
 Student level at start of project: (no experience, beginning, adequate, advanced) Student level at end of project: (no experience, beginning, adequate, advanced)

+For each outcome [create a label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels#creating-a-label) in your mentoring repo.